darkeclipz/darkeclipz/README.md

 I have lots of repositories with completed projects, uncompleted projects, proof-of-concepts, ideas, and course notes.

-To make this a bit more navigatable, this is a list of my most interesting projects (not all projects are finished, and actually, when is software actually finished?):
+To make this a bit more navigatable, this is a list of my most interesting projects.
+Not all projects are finished, and actually, when is software actually finished?

 **C#**